Ordination of women and the Catholic Church: Ordination to the diaconate

 In contrast to the ordination of women to the Catholic priesthood, the ordination of women to the diaconate is being actively discussed by Catholic scholars, and theologians, as well as senior clergy.

-The historical evidence points to women serving in ordained roles from its earliest days in both the Western Church as well as the Eastern Church.
-Although writers such as Martimort contends they did not.
+The historical evidence points to women serving in ordained roles from its earliest days in both the Western Church as well as the Eastern Church. although writers such as Martimort contend they did not.
 Monastic female deacons in the East received the stole as a symbol of their office at ordination, which took place inside the sanctuary.
 The First Council of Nicaea (325) stated that deaconesses of heretical sects "do not receive any imposition of hands, so that they are in all respects to be numbered among the laity."
 The later Council of Chalcedon (451) decreed "A woman shall not receive the laying on of hands as a deaconess under forty years of age, and then only after searching examination."
 Gryson argues that the use of the verb cheirotonein and of the substantive cheirothesia clearly indicate that women deacons were ordained by the laying on of hands.
 Women ceased to function as deacons in the West in the 13th century.

 In the past century, K. K. Fitzgerald, Phyllis Zagano, and Gary Macy have argued for the sacramental ordination of women as deacons.
-A significant contribution on this aspect was made by Jean Daniélou in an article in La Maison-Dieu in 1960.
+Jean Daniélou wrote in favor of the ordained female diaconate in a 1960 article in La Maison-Dieu.

 The Second Vatican Council in the 1960s revived the permanent diaconate, raising the question of female engagement from a purely theoretical matter to one with practical consequences.
 Based on the idea that women deacons received and are capable of receiving the sacrament of holy orders, there have been continued modern-day proposals to ordain permanent women deacons, who would perform the same functions as male deacons and be like them in every respect.
 In 1975 the German Roman Catholic Episcopal Synod in Würzburg voted in favor of ordaining women deacons.
 The Congregation for the Doctrine of the Faith in Rome indicated it was open to the idea and ruled in 1977 that the possibility of ordaining women as deacons was "a question that must be taken up fully by direct study of the texts, without preconceived ideas."
 The International Theological Commission looked at the issue in the 1990s; its 1997 report was not published, and a later report was approved for publication by Joseph Ratzinger in 2002.
 The second, longer report indicated that the matter is one for the Magisterium to decide.